Folium Systems

 Build the missing middle

-Folium connects strategy, custom software, knowledge systems, agent controls, proof rooms, and AI launch operations.
+Folium connects strategy, custom software, knowledge systems, agent controls, review rooms, and AI launch operations.

 Why it matters

-The company packages inspectable evidence before asking buyers to trust private data, live systems, or production workflows.
+The company packages inspectable records before asking buyers to trust private data, live systems, or production processes.

 Market size, adoption data, and financial assumptions belong in sourced diligence, not unsupported public claims.